gitxmax/ESP-MINER-USB-ETHERNET-PATCH/README.md

-# Ethernet-over-USB patch for ESP-Miner (Bitaxe Gamma / board 601)
+# Ethernet-over-USB patch for ESP-Miner (By default, builds for Bitaxe Gamma 601)

 ## What this is